Hardware Design Flow

 Building in steps can be especially useful when things go wrong.
 You usually do not want to re-build everything every single time.
 But be aware: for many designs, a failure to build can come from earlier errors.

-Flashing the Bitstream
+Flashing the FPGA

 xibif flash